 NMB Board has the ultimate and overall responsibility for the company and defines, oversees and is accountable for the implementation of the governance arrangements within NMB that ensure effective and prudent management of the institution.
-Furthermore, NMB Board approves capital injections, the risk strategy and the risk appetite, following proposals put forward by the company management and applicable committees in Nordea Group.
+Furthermore, NMB Board approves capital injections, the risk strategy, the risk appetite, and plans for business continuity, following proposals put forward by the company management and applicable committees in Nordea Group.